jonhiggs/osxvpncli/README.md

 ## Version 0.2.2

-- Rename `vpn` to `osxvpncli` to avoid being overly rude with naming.
+- Renamed `vpn` to `osxvpncli` to avoid being overly rude with namespace.
 - Document installation with `homebrew`.

 ## Version 0.2.1